 A good practice is to make the decisions and actions visible, e.g. by posting them on the team’s taskboards or putting them on the wall at the team’s workspace.

 Be careful to not have too many actions coming out of the retrospective.
-It helps when teams agree to do only the Vital Few Actions that are needed now to get started.
-There will be more retrospectives where teams can reflects and define those actions that will be most valuable to do at that time.
+It helps when teams agree to only do the Vital Few Actions that are needed now to get started.
+There will be more retrospectives where teams can reflect and define those actions that will be most valuable to do at that time.

 Imagining the past

 Discussing the past can initially feel somewhat strange for teams.
 Since teams haven’t reached their goals yet, they won’t have any facts or things that have actually happened.

 So how can you explore an imaginary past?
 Here are some techniques that you can use:

 - Brainstorming: Team members come up with ideas on what might help or hinder them to reach the goal.